-- 1.1.3.1 Settlement areas shall be the focus of growth and development. - 1.1.3.2 Land use patterns within settlement areas shall be based on densities and a mix of land uses which: - a) efficiently use land and resources. - b) are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available and avoid the need for their unjustified and/or uneconomical expansion. - c)minimize negative impacts to air quality and climate change and promote energy efficiency. - d)prepare for the impacts of a changing climate. - e) support active transportation. - f) are transit-supportive, where transit is planned, exists, or may be developed; and - g) are freight supportive.
+1.1.3.1 Settlement areas shall be the focus of growth and development.

+1.1.3.2 Land use patterns within settlement areas shall be based on densities and a mix of land uses which:

+a) efficiently use land and resources.

+b) are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available and avoid the need for their unjustified and/or uneconomical expansion.

+c)minimize negative impacts to air quality and climate change and promote energy efficiency.

+d)prepare for the impacts of a changing climate.

+e) support active transportation.

+f) are transit-supportive, where transit is planned, exists, or may be developed; and g) are freight supportive.

 On review of the above noted Provincial polices, the proposed development is considered to be consistent with the policy direction of the province.
 One of the objectives of the Town is to provide a variety and diversity of housing types that will lead to healthy and sustainable neighbourhoods.
-The adaptive reuse of the former school building and the construction of a new multi-unit promotes the efficient development of the lands and will provide an opportunity to meet the housing needs of the Town.
-The proposed development of the existing vacant heritage building represents an efficient use of the property and deemed to be an appropriate infill for this area.
+The proposed development of a new apartment building represents an efficient use of the property and deemed to be an appropriate infill for this area.